 The World Health Organization (WHO) recognizes antibiotic resistance as an emerging global threat.
 It has therefore put into place, a set of strategies and recommendations designed to control, if not minimize, this threat.
 Antibiotic resistance poses a threat to the extraordinary health benefits that we have achieved so far with antibiotics.
 Pakistan’s Federal Health Department has also formed a National Policy for the Containment of Antimicrobial Resistance in Pakistan.
 Pakistan Antimicrobial Resistance Network (PARN) is also at work to fight and spread awareness about antibiotic resistance.

 There needs to be spread more awareness regarding this issue among the masses, at least to combat the trend of self-medicating, thus further spreading resistant bacteria.
 We need to recognize that stronger and newer antibiotics should be reserved for cases when we greatly need medication.
 Otherwise, we run the risk of creating resistance for the newer drugs as well.
 Furthermore, better hygiene, clean environment and better personal habits can prevent many infectious diseases from occurring in the first place.
 Moreover, correct diagnosis, prudent prescription and necessary tests like drug sensitivity can all help mitigate this drug resistance.

 Stay updated on your health status by getting regular check-ups.
-Book an appointment with top gastroenterologist in Lahore, Multan and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+Book an appointment with top general physicians in Peshawar, Multan and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.